maximkiesel1/Stock_Market_Prediction/README.md

 - Clone the repository to your local machine.

-Please ensure that the libraries from the requirements.txt file are installed on your system before running the code.
-If any of these libraries are missing, you can install them using pip.
-For example, to install the pandas library, you can use the following command:
+Please ensure that the libraries from the `requirements.txt` file are installed on your system before running the code.
+If any of these libraries are missing, you can install them using `pip`.
+For example, to install the `pandas` library, you can use the following command:

 ```
 pip install pandas